[ Printer Friendly Version ] [ Report Abuse ]

 After another moment of me hovering like an idiot, he sighed and turned around.

-‘We have to check all the books on that list and write down the reference numbers, making sure that they are all put in order.
+‘We have to check all the books on that list and write down the reference numbers, making sure that they are all put back on the shelf in the correct order and record any that are missing.
 Merlin Granger, it’s not hard.’

 I just glared at him, determined not to let him annoy me.
 My silence could also have been something to do with the slight fact that if I opened my mouth, I was sure that I would vomit.
 Although, actually throwing up over Malfoy could be quite fun.
 I giggled slightly at the mental image of him standing covered in sick with a look of repulsion on his face, but stopped when I saw his glacial stare.

 After that, we worked in silence.
 Just like in potions class, we developed a way of working together that required neither of us to actually speak to one another.
 I would look for the books and pass to them him to mark down.
 It was surprising how well we worked.
 I had been expecting his usual name calling and the occasional hex as payback for him being here.
 It was my fault that he was here after all.
 Not that I would ever admit that to him.

 We worked that way for the next hour or so and I was quite happily fantasising about what I would have for dinner that night, since I had missed breakfast and lunch, when a familiar loud voice nearby snapped me out of my daydream.

 ‘Excuse me Madame Pince, could you please inform me where Hermione Granger is.
 I believe she is currently carrying out a detention here.’